jmoyers/jmoyers.org/src/content/posts/throughput-reconsidered/index.md

 cannot imagine this tooling in the hands of a true junior not focused on learning their carft.
 It'll be an absolute nightmare to review.

-It will absolutely multiple the effectiveness of an already effective practioner.
+It will absolutely multiply the effectiveness of an already effective practioner.
 And its going to spiral the ineffective engineer into net negative contribution so fast its going to make our collective heads pop off our shoulders.